 Of his several victories, the best known and most notable was the Battle of Trafalgar in 1805, during which he was shot and killed.
 Nelson’s death at Trafalgar secured his position as one of Britain’s most heroic figures.

-Portrait by Lemuel Francis Abbott, 1790s.
+Portrait in the post featured image is by Lemuel Francis Abbott, 1799.

 Siddons was a Welsh actress, the best-known tragedienne of the 18th century.
 She was particularly famous for her interpretations of Shakespearian roles, in particular, Lady Macbeth.
 For twenty years she was the undisputed queen of the Theatre Royal on Drury Lane.
 Siddons retired from the stage in 1812.